kagit00/ai-resume-builder-backend/README.md

 ### Configuration
 - Currently, this project has been deployed using Google App Engine (GAE).
 The potential passkeys come from GCP Secret Manager.
 - These Passkeys mostly consist of Groq API Key, OCR API Key, oAuth2 Regn Client Id, oAuth2 Regn.
-Client Secret, Postgres Database user creds ets.
+Client Secret, Postgres Database creds etc.
 - Few of the passkeys (e.g. Oauth Redirect Uri, GCP secret key, Project Id, etc.) comes from GitHub Secret Manager.
 - Below is the application.properties sample for production environment. where the values for (secrets, passkeys or password or key) get resolved from app.yml using CI/CD workflow.
 - And values in app.yaml get resolved from google secret manager.